 Encouraging collaboration among your agents

-Zendesk offers many solutions to help your agents collaborate and share knowledge, but this can be as simple as making detailed comments on tickets and holding meetings regularly.
+Zendesk offers solutions to help your agents collaborate and share knowledge.
+This can be as simple as making detailed comments on tickets and holding meetings regularly.

-- CCs enables you to include end users and agents on ticket notifications.
+- CCs lets you include end users and agents on ticket notifications.
 Internal and external users can add CCs to tickets.
 CCs can respond to ticket notifications publicly, or they can remove the requester from the notification to submit a private response.

-- Followers enables you to include additional internal users (agents or administrators) on ticket notifications.
+- Followers lets you to include additional internal users (agents or administrators) on ticket notifications.
 Internal users can add followers to tickets.

-- @mentions enables agents and admins to add other agents to the tickets by typing @ and the agents name.
+- @mentions lets agents and admins to add other agents to the tickets by typing @ and the agents name.
 The agent is added to the ticket as a CC.

-Enabling side conversations which enable agents to quickly contact people who are not in the agent's support team or from another company and might not have access to your tickets (like Finance, Purchasing, third-party Vendors, etc.).
+- Turn on side conversations which lets agents quickly contact people who are not in the agent's support team or from another company and might not have access to your tickets (like Finance, Purchasing, third-party Vendors, etc.).
 See Using side conversations in tickets.

 Enabling agents to easily share knowledge